What is gender discrimination?

 Unequal pay—You find out Chad is making more money than you even though you do the same job.
 Actually, Chad, Brad, and Vlad are making more money than you.

 Interviews—During your interview, the hiring manager doesn’t ask you about your qualifications, but whether you think your kids will get in the way of you doing your job.
+(Here's what to do if you're asked illegal questions during an interview.)

 Diminished responsibilities—Sure, you have a master’s degree in electrical engineering, but we’re going to let Vlad (remember him?) take the lead.
 Can you grab the coffee for the meeting?